2023 Malaysia M3 League: Establishment and format

 This new season saw the format restructuring by the Amateur Football League (AFL).
 On 19 January 2020, the AFL has announced the format changes for the Malaysia M3 League and Malaysia M4 League in preparation for the transition of the amateur team to semi-professionals by 2021.

 The league will kick-off with 14 teams into one single group of league.
 The top four teams will play in the play-offs to determine which teams will qualify for promotion to the Super League in the 2024 season.
 The bottom two teams will be relegated to the M4 League.

-Clubs
+Team changes

+The following teams have changed division since the 2022 season.